-Component instances progress through four major lifecycle events: create, start, stop, and destroy.
+Component instances progress through the following major lifecycle states:

-Component instances may retain isolated persistent state on a storage medium while they are not running which helps them maintain the illusion of continuity across restarts.
+Component instances may retain isolated persistent state on a storage medium while they are not running, which can be used to help them maintain continuity across restarts.

-Once created, a component instance can then be started or destroyed.
+Once created, a component instance can then be resolved or destroyed.

 Starting a component instance loads and runs the component's program and provides it access to the capabilities that it requires.